 For more information, see CPSafety.com’s explanation (scroll down slightly for chest clip info)

-8. Changing car seats too soon or late 9 of 10
+8. Changing car seats too soon or too late.

 And at the same time, be careful with height and weight limits on your seats and make sure you’re not keeping your child in a seat that is too small to keep them safe.